JaimeStarr04/NASA_DailyImage/README.md

 - Saves the image to a specified folder.

 ## Customization
-You can customize the script to save the image in a different directory or under a different filename by modifying the save_image function parameters.
+You can customize the script by importing os and saving the image to a folder/directory.
 ## Disclaimer
 This script is for educational purposes only.
 Please ensure you comply with NASA's terms and conditions for website usage and content scraping.